kartonfarkas/api_docs/source/use_cases/batch_emails.rst

 For this scenario you will need the following API requests:

-* Uploading Files to a Media Database
+* Uploading a File
-* Creating Emails
+* Creating an Email Campaign
-* Launching Emails
+* Launching an Email Campaign

 Scenario #2: Recurring email to a contact list with changing members
 --------------------------------------------------------------------